Learn to Hunt

 Contact Information by County

-To become a certified time of transfer inspector, you must fill out the Certified Time of Transfer Inspector Application (see below), Form 542-0192, and submit it to the DNR.
-To qualify for the time of transfer inspector training you must have one of the following:
+To become a certified time of transfer inspector, you must fill out the Certified Time of Transfer Inspector Application Form 542-0192 (see below) and submit it to the Iowa DNR, and you must complete the inspector training.
+To qualify for the time of transfer inspector training, you must have one of the following:

-Once your application is approved, you must sign up for and complete the time of transfer inspector training offered by Des Moines Area Community College (DMACC)/Onsite Wastewater Training Center of Iowa and pass the test given at the end of the training.
+Once your application is approved, you must sign up for and complete the Time of Transfer Inspector Training offered by the Des Moines Area Community College (DMACC) Onsite Wastewater Training Center of Iowa and pass the test given at the end of the training.
 The cost for the Time of Transfer Inspector class is $300, payable to DMACC.
 Sign up for the Inspector Training class at the Onsite Wastewater Training Center of Iowa website or by calling DMACC at 515-256-4920.

-Once you have completed the training and the test, you will be notified of the test results and billed for the test fee ($50) and the certification fee ($300), payable to IDNR, if you pass.
+Once you have completed the training and the test, you will be notified of the test results and billed for the test fee ($50) and the certification fee ($300), payable to the Iowa DNR, if you pass.
 Pay the invoice and you will receive your certification.
 An outline of the certification process is available in a downloadable flowchart.

-If you have questions about time of transfer inspections or the requirements to become certified please call Daniel Olson, IDNR, at 515-725-8404 or e-mail at Daniel.firstname.lastname@example.org.
+If you have questions about time of transfer inspections or the requirements to become certified, please contact Cory Frank, Iowa DNR, at 515-725-8404, or e-mail at Cory.Frank@dnr.iowa.gov.